 Directions to Trailhead:

 From the Sugarlands Visitor Center near Gatlinburg, drive 3.8 miles west along Little River Road to the top of Fighting Creek Gap.
 The main parking area for the Sugarland Mountain Trail will be on your left, with additional parking across the street.

-From the Townsend "Y" intersection near Cades Cove, the Sugarland Mountain Trailhead is 13.7 miles away.
+From the Townsend "Y" intersection near Cades Cove, the Sugarland Mountain Trailhead is located 13.7 miles away.

 The Sugarland Mountain Trailhead is located across the street from the Laurel Falls Trailhead at Fighting Creek Gap.
-With Laurel Falls being one of the most popular destinations in Great Smoky Mountains National Park, parking is usually a problem.
+With Laurel Falls being one of the most popular destinations in Great Smoky Mountains National Park, parking is usually a major problem here.
 If you wish to avoid a full parking lot your best bet is to begin your hike early in the morning, during the early evening hours, on a weekday, or during the off-season.

-Although there might be 50 or 60 cars jammed into the parking area, you're almost guaranteed that 99% of those people are heading up to Laurel Falls.
+Although there might be 50 or 60 cars jammed into the parking area, it's almost guaranteed that 99% of those visitors are headed up to Laurel Falls.
 Despite appearances, the Sugarland Mountain Trail offers solitude for those seeking it in the heart of the Smokies.

 Sugarland Mountain is a massive ridge that stretches nearly 10 miles, and runs perpendicular to the main crest of the Smokies.
 The mountain intersects the crest at the summit of 6188-foot Mount Collins.

 The trail starts off with an extremely steep climb, gaining over 550 lung-busting feet in just seven-tenths of a mile.
 This probably explains why everyone else is headed up to Laurel Falls!
 Along this first stretch of trail are some fairly steep drop-offs.

 Roughly four-tenths of a mile from the trailhead you'll reach an opening in the canopy that provides a pretty good view of the Gatlinburg area.
 From this perch you'll be able to see a couple of the taller buildings in the area - when there aren't any leaves on the trees.